Stains & Finishes FAQ | Avoid Peeling Finishes and Sunburned Logs

 ** We do not recommend solid pigmented stain or paint on log, due to masking underlying issues that could lead to advanced stages of deterioration before they can be addressed.

-More Direct Sunlight = a Shorter Life Expectancy.
+More Direct Sunlight = A Shorter Life Expectancy.

-More Shade (less Direct Sunlight) = a Longer Life Expectancy.
+More Shade (less Direct Sunlight) = A Longer Life Expectancy.

 If logs or lumber are very shiny, a barrier such as a milling glaze could exist, preventing absorption.
 Sand or media blast surface before applying finish.